approov/quickstart-cloudflare_approov-worker/README.md

 ## Approov Token Binding Quickstart

-The [Approov Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) is an advanced feature of Approov that lets you to bind another header in the request with the Approov Token itself.
-For example the Authorization header.
+[Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) is an advanced feature of Approov that lets you link other properties of a request with the Approov Token.
+In this example, we bind a token to the value of the Authorization header.

 Please follow this [guide](/workers/approov-token-binding/README.md) for a quickstart on integrating Approov in your current Cloudflare infrastructure with token binding support.